wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 authentication flow.
 If a TPP has not provided any debtor account in the payment initiation request, the PSU is able to select one of the payable accounts when providing the consent to the payment.
 If the TPP has sent the debtor account in the initiation request, this API is used to validate the provided account against actual payable accounts.
-When invoking this API the `consentId` and `userId` (PSU ID) must be sent in the URL as query parameters.
+When invoking this API, the `consentId` and `userId` (PSU ID) must be sent in the URL as query parameters.

 The back-end endpoint for payable accounts retrieval can be configured in the ` <APIM_HOME>/repository/conf/deployment.toml` file as follows.
-By default, the mock backend that is deployed in the API Manager is configured in this file.
+By default, the mock back end that is deployed in the API Manager is configured in this file.

 ``` xml
 <PayableAccountsRetriveEndpoint>http://<APIM_HOST>:9763/open-banking/services/bankaccounts/bankaccountservice/payable-accounts</PayableAccountsRetriveEndpoint>